thediymaker/ood-status-iframe/README.md

 If you encounter issues:

-- Check that the app directory permissions are correct.
+- Check that the app directory permissions are correct, this is a common one, if your app doesnt show up in the browser, its either an issue with permissions or the local user webserver needs a restart.
-- Verify that the URL in `views/layout.erb` is accessible from the Open OnDemand server.
+- Verify that the URL in `views/layout.erb` is accessible by the user and the Open OnDemand server.
-- Review Open OnDemand logs for any error messages.
+- Review Open OnDemand, and system logs for any error messages.

 ## Contributing